Malcolm Young: Career

-Illness and death
+Personal life, illness and death

+Young was married to his wife, Linda.
+The Youngs had two children: Ross and Cara.

+Young sought treatment for alcoholism in 1988.

-At the conclusion of the Black Ice World Tour, Young was diagnosed with lung cancer.
+At the conclusion of the Black Ice World Tour in 2010, Young was diagnosed with lung cancer.
 It was treated at an early stage, so surgery was successful and the cancer was removed.
-He also had an unspecified heart problem and had a pacemaker.
+He also had an unspecified heart problem and a pacemaker.

 In April 2014, Young became seriously ill and was unable to continue performing.
 On 16 April 2014, AC/DC released a note stating that Young would be "taking a break from the band due to ill health".
-However, singer Brian Johnson stated that despite earlier reports, AC/DC are not retiring: "We are definitely getting together in May in Vancouver.
-We're going to pick up guitars, have a plonk and see if anybody has got any tunes or ideas.
-If anything happens we'll record it."
-In July, Johnson revealed that Young was in hospital receiving treatment for an unspecified condition and during May recording sessions had been replaced in the studio by guitarist Stevie Young, his nephew.
 On 24 September 2014, the band's management announced that Young was officially retiring and would not be rejoining AC/DC.
-Stevie Young continued to fill in for Malcolm on the band's 2015 Rock or Bust World Tour and eventually became his full-time replacement.
+Stevie Young filled in for Malcolm on the band's 2015 Rock or Bust World Tour and eventually became his full-time replacement.

 On 26 September 2014, The Sydney Morning Herald reported that Young had been diagnosed with dementia and had been admitted to a nursing home where he could receive full-time care.
-A source close to Young was quoted in this article as saying that he had "complete loss of short-term memory".
-Young's family confirmed four days later that he had dementia, saying that Young "is suffering from dementia and the family thanks you for respecting their privacy".

-In subsequent interviews, Angus stated that his brother had been experiencing lapses in memory and concentration before the Black Ice project and had been receiving treatment during the Black Ice World Tour which ended in 2010.
-Angus confirmed that although his brother did not play on the 2014 Rock or Bust album: "He still likes his music.
-We make sure he has his Chuck Berry, a little Buddy Holly."
-He added that AC/DC would continue according to his brother's wishes and standards: "Look, even with his health, Malcolm was touring until he couldn't do it anymore."
-In that same interview, Angus stated that Young was rehearsing AC/DC's songs repeatedly before every concert just to remember how they went.
+In subsequent interviews, Angus stated that his brother had been experiencing lapses in memory and concentration before the Black Ice project and had been receiving treatment during the Black Ice World Tour, which ended in 2010.
+Angus also stated that Young was rehearsing AC/DC's songs repeatedly before every concert just to remember how they went.
+He added that AC/DC would continue according to his brother's wishes and standards.

-In an interview with Guitar Player about Young's songwriting credits in Rock or Bust, Angus stated:

-Young died from the disease on 18 November 2017 at the age of 64, at Lulworth House in Elizabeth Bay.
+Young died from dementia on 18 November 2017 at the age of 64, at Lulworth House in Elizabeth Bay.
 His funeral was held at St Mary's Cathedral, Sydney, on 28 November.
 Young's elder brother George died a few weeks before him, on 22 October 2017.